 In many places, doctors and hospitals still expect payment in cash at the time of service.
 Your regular U.S. health insurance may not cover doctor and hospital visits in other countries.
 If your policy doesn't go with you when you travel, it's a very good idea to take out another one for your trip.
 For more information, please see our medical insurance overseas webpage.

 TRAFFIC SAFETY AND ROAD CONDITIONS: In Germany, road conditions can be significantly different from those in the United States.
-If you hold a valid U.S. driver’s license, you can drive in Germany for up to six months without acquiring a German driver’s license.
+If you hold a valid U.S. driver's license, you can drive in Germany for up to six months without acquiring a German driver's license.
+Drivers should be aware that traffic signs in Germany differ from those in the United States, and it is important to be familiar with road signage prior to driving.
+Basic information about road signs in Germany is available here.

 German road conditions in general are excellent, although you should exercise caution while traveling on older roads in eastern Germany.
 Contrary to popular belief, there are posted speed limits on large stretches of the highway, or Autobahn, mostly when traveling through urban areas or when the road has many curves.
 The high speed permitted on the Autobahn, adverse weather conditions, and unfamiliar road markings can pose significant hazards.
 Driver error is a leading cause of accidents involving U.S. citizen motorists in Germany.